The Bogoliubov-Bose-Hubbard model: existence of minimizers and absence of quantum phase transition: Introduction

 \section{Introduction}

 The Bose-Hubbard Model is a simple yet effective lattice model of locally interacting bosons.
 The model was introduced in \cite{GerKnol} as a bosonic version of the already established fermionic Hubbard Model.
 It became popular after it was realized in \cite{FWGF} that the model exhibits a phase transition, nowadays called the \textit{superfluid-Mott insulator} phase transition.
-Since then the model has become one of the most important models in quantum many-body physics.
+Since then it has become one of the most important models in quantum many-body physics.

-Loosely speaking, the so-called \textit{superfluid phase} occurs when the strength of interaction between the particles is sufficiently small.
+Loosely speaking, the \textit{superfluid phase} occurs when the strength of interaction between the particles is sufficiently small.
 It is related to the Bose-Einstein condensation phenomenon (macroscopic occupation of a single quantum state).
 One of possible characterizations of this phase is that the $U(1)$ symmetry generated by the particle number operator is spontaneously broken in the thermodynamic limit.
 The other - \textit{Mott insulator} - phase is expected when the repulsion between the particles is sufficiently large -- in this situation it is energetically favorable for particles not to move between the lattice sites.
 It can be characterized by the existence of an energy gap in the spectrum.
-We refer to e.g. \cite{Sachdev} for more details.
+We refer to, e.g., \cite{Sachdev} for more details.

-Proving the existence of phase transitions in many-body quantum systems is usually a very hard task.
-This remains true for the Bose--Hubbard model for which the proof of the superfluid-Mott insulator phase transition remains an open problem (see \cite{ALSSY,FerFrohUe,StaPuszWoj} for some rigorous results).
+Proving the existence of the phase transition in many-body quantum systems is usually a very hard task.
+This remains true for the Bose--Hubbard model for which a proof of the superfluid-Mott insulator phase transition remains an open problem (see \cite{ALSSY,FerFrohUe,StaPuszWoj} for some rigorous results).